Srinivaspur: Demographics

 The 2001 census of India recorded that Srinivasapur had a population of 22,926, of which males comprised 51 per cent.
 The average literacy rate was 64%, higher than the national average of 59.5 per cent: male literacy was 68 per cent and female literacy 58 per cent.
-15 percent of the population was under six years of age.
+15 per cent of the population was under six years of age.